DennisGross/gimitest/README.md

 # Gimitest
-The _Gimitest framework_ enhances the [Farama Gymnasium](https://gymnasium.farama.org/index.html) by modifying its `reset()` and `step()` methods, thereby simplifying the testing process of Reinforcement Learning (RL) agents at specific time steps and episode terminations.
+The _Gimitest framework_ enhances the [Farama Gymnasium](https://gymnasium.farama.org/index.html) by modifying its `reset()` and `step()` methods, thereby simplifying the testing process of Reinforcement Learning (RL) agents at specific time steps and episode terminations, whether in training or testing phases.
 It offers predefined `TestCases` along with the capability to develop custom `TestCases`, thereby providing flexibility in the testing regime.
 The availability of both standard and customizable `Configurators` further enables the sampling of RL agent behavior under varied initial states and environment parameters.

 ## Setup